-The research activities programmed intend to provide undergraduate students with knowledge, experience and appreciation for a scientific career in neuroscience.
+The research activities programmed intend to provide undergraduate students with knowledge, experience, and appreciation for a scientific career in neuroscience.
 The student will select a mentor, with whom she/he will develop a research plan.
-Although mentored-bench work is the most important activity on this program, the trainees will be exposed to workshops, seminars and scientific reporting activities to provide the necessary tools to excel as researchers in neuroscience.
+Although mentored-bench work is the most important activity in this program, the trainees will be exposed to workshops, seminars, and scientific reporting activities to provide the necessary tools to excel as researchers in neuroscience.
 A list of available research topics include:

 Lab-notebook in research: The selected undergraduate students would be required to start in the summer after their selection.
 The principal investigators will give a 2 hr seminar on documentation of protocols and data in a lab-notebook.
-The seminar will illustrate the students the correct way of documenting protocols, data and observations in a lab-notebook.
-As instructional tools, they will use power point presentation and handouts so that the students have access to the information after the seminar.
+The seminar will illustrate to the students the correct way of documenting protocols, data, and observations in a lab-notebook.
+As instructional tools, they will use PowerPoint presentations and handouts so that the students have access to the information after the seminar.
 At the end of the seminar, a lab-notebook will be given to the students.
-The provided lab-notebook will serve as evaluation tool of the student progress (see below).
+The provided lab-notebook will serve as an evaluation tool of the student’s progress (see below).

 Laboratory safety and “etiquette”: In conjunction with the office of laboratory safety at the UPR-RP will offer a 2 hrs seminar about general laboratory safety including correct chemical management and response to lab emergencies.
 An additional 1 hr seminar will be given to discuss professional and responsible behavior that needs to be sustained in a research laboratory as well as simple techniques such as pipetting.

-Ethics: A one day workshop on ethics will be developed as part of the training activities and an on-line research ethics course which include: Ethical Issues in Research, Interpersonal Responsibility, Institutional Responsibility, Profesional Responsibility and Animal and Human Participation in Research.
+Ethics: A one day workshop on ethics will be developed as part of the training activities and an on-line research ethics course which includes: Ethical Issues in Research, Interpersonal Responsibility, Institutional Responsibility, Profesional Responsibility, and Animal and Human Participation in Research.
 This workshop is described in the section of Responsible Conduct for Research.

 Workshops: The described activities will be open to a limited number of undergraduate students, with priority for NeuroID participants.
 The objective of these activities is to enhance the students’ research capabilities and increase their knowledge about funding opportunities ascribed to graduate students and through a research career.